 This is a Controlled Denomination of Origin cheese, so if you find any that weren't made in Central or Western Macedonia or in Thessalia, it's not the real deal.
 The designation recognizes only cheeses made in these areas as bona fide manouri.

 How Manouri Is Made

 Manouri is produced by adding pasteurized sheep's milk or goat's milk to the whey produced in the making of feta cheese.
 The curds are drained and packaged in plastic, usually in multi-pound cylinders.
 Like feta, manouri does not have an outer rind or solidified casing.
-It is almost always sold in log-shaped rolls, or as individual pieces cut from a roll.
-It has a fat content ranging from 36 to 38 percent, a low sodium content of 0.8 percent, and it's also very low in cholesterol.
+It is almost always sold in log-shaped rolls or as individual pieces cut from a roll.
+It has a fat content ranging from 36 to 38 percent and a low sodium content of 0.8 percent; it's also very low in cholesterol.

 Cooking With Manouri

 Whenever a sweet rich cheese is called for, consider manouri.
 It's great in pastries like spanakopita or on its own, just drizzled with honey.
 If yogurt isn't your thing for breakfast or a snack, manouri makes a nice alternative, although it's vaguely similar with its vaguely sour/citrusy undertones.